mlesnoff/JchemoDemo/Misc/config.md

 This step can stay some times (do not interrupt Julia before the end).
 At its end, project *JchemoDemo* and its environment can be used.

 The `instantiate` step needs only to be done **at the first installation**.
-For the next working sessions, **how to simply open the existing project environment** is described in the previous section.
+For the next working sessions, how to simply open the existing project environment is described **in the previous section**.

 #### **How to create a project environment from scratch**